 Something else that can be done is using meditation practices to help reduce stress levels.
 This can include taking yoga classes, Pilates, or doing daily meditation practice.
 Sometimes the stress experience is self-inflicted and held within our minds.

 Calming the mind is one of the best ways to reduce stress, which can immediately improve energy levels.
-Sometimes the “low” you may be experiencing is a result of mental influences.
+You can calm the mind using things like herbal products that are known for their calming effects like the THCa Flower, but sometimes the “low” you may be experiencing is a result of mental influences.

 A therapist can help you spot and address these issues.